Niqabigeek/Niqabigeek/README.md

-# Hi, I'm Zeniat!👋
+## Introduction
+Welcome to my GitHub repository.
+This repository is a collection of my best works and achievements as a developer and designer.

 ## 🚀 About Me
-As a web developer, I pride myself on my ability to turn complex ideas into simple and elegant solutions.
-I have a strong understanding of web development best practices, including responsive design, cross-browser compatibility, and accessibility.

-I am also a strong collaborator and communicator.
-I understand the importance of working closely with clients and team members to understand their needs and create a website that exceeds their expectations.
-I am always willing to go the extra mile to ensure that the final product is of the highest quality.

-If you're looking for a web developer who is dedicated, skilled and easy to work with, please check out my portfolio and GitHub profile and don't hesitate to contact me.
+I'm Zeniat, A frontend developer and UI designer.
+A strong collaborator and communicator, passionate about turning complex ideas into simple and elegant solutions.

+My skills and expertise include:

+- Frontend technologies such as HTML, CSS, JavaScript, and ReactJS
+- UI design tools such as Figma
+- Cross-functional collaboration with designers, developers, and stakeholders

+I am dedicated to creating high-quality and visually appealing websites and applications that meet the needs of users and businesses.

 ## Sneak Peek
 👩‍💻 I'm currently working on: Building a ride-share web App for Muslim women

 🧠 I'm currently learning: JavaScript/React

-📫 How to reach me: zeniatmohammed10@gmail.com

 😄 Pronouns: She/her